dafyddcrosby/docs.daveops.net/meta/questions_to_ask_new_employers.md

----
-title: Questions to ask new employers
+# Questions to ask new employers
----

 - How is good work rewarded?
 - What do you do to ensure people don’t burnout?